sigmaSd/LanChat/README.md

 ### Current work

 The master branch tracks the actual developement.

-I uses udp multicast for peer discovery and tcp for the actual communications.
+It uses udp multicast for peer discovery and tcp for the actual communications.

 This allows manually adding hosts that are not found automaticlly (android+++).